GoogleCloudPlatform/community/tutorials/load-testing-iot-using-gcp-and-locust/index.md

 If you make a change to the code in the tutorial, in some cases you might see setupTest get stuck at the point where it is "waiting for pod to enter running status".
 If this happens, one way to diagnose the error is to do the following:

-1. Open another terminal window
+1. Open another terminal window.
-2. Enter the command
+2. Enter the command:

         kubectl get all

 3. Look at the status of the pod.
-For example, if the status is ImagePullBackOff, you can get additional details as follows:
+For example, if the status is ImagePullBackOff, you can get additional details as
+    follows:

         kubectl describe pod/locust-master-5d9cd9d647-bhgkl
         kubecrl describe pod/locust-worker-0

 In other cases, it may be helpful to look in the Stackdriver logs for the driver (GKE container logs) and target (Cloud Function logs, Cloud IoT Device logs).

 In the GKE container logs for the `my-ltk-driver` project, you can see the device range used by each worker pod by using the filter "sharded device".